 Ensure the experience is a positive one by taking steps to protect your pet’s health and minimize encounters with wildlife.
-Here are a few things to consider:
+Here are a few things to consider.

 - Ensure that your pet is microchipped, has a collar with tags and is registered with the BC Pet Registry in case they venture off on their own and get lost.

-Consider whether your pet can handle a long hike.
+- Consider whether your pet can handle a long hike.
 Over-exercising a puppy can lead to joint and bone problems and long walks can also be tough on an older dog’s joints.

 Remember to keep pets on a leash

-Birds will defend their young, from people and animals passing too close to their nests.
+- Birds will defend their young, from people and animals passing too close to their nests.
 To avoid being chased or dive-bombed, by crows in particular, pay attention when you hear them cawing and change your route, keeping a safe distance.

 Bear proof your campsite

 - Seal away human and pet food or storing them out of reach.
 Use bear-safe food storage lockers and if there aren’t any available hang food by a rope from a tree branch.

-Make sure the food is suspended 10 feet off the ground and several feet away from the nearest tree.
+- Make sure the food is suspended 10 feet off the ground and several feet away from the nearest tree.
 Use the same methods to store other smelly items that can attract bears, such as toiletries, garbage, dirty camping stoves and recyclables.
 Items such as soap, deodorant and bug spray can also be kept inside your vehicle.

 Protect your pet from health hazards

-Check for ticks after spending time outside with your pet and if you see one remove it immediately.
+- Check for ticks after spending time outside with your pet and if you see one remove it immediately.
 Be sure to look between the toes, around the tail, under the front legs, around the eyelids and in and around the ears and under the collar.